dwchoe/pot/springboot/README.md

 - create Groovy service and called from controller

 dependencies<br>
-- lombok.jar: allows the use of @Slf4j, @Getter and @Setter -- gradle
+- lombok.jar: allows the use of @Slf4j, @Getter and @Setter
+ - build.gradle: add compile("org.projectlombok:lombok:1.16.0")